rajupeddireddy/candidate-app/README.md

 ## To Run the localhost:
 ### npm start

-## Scroll the widow to see the more jobs
+## Scroll the widow to see more jobs

 contact: rajupeddireddy9493@gmail.com